zenesys0069/zenvid-apis/README.md

-# Node Starter Kit with Express, MongoDB, JWT Authentication and more
+# Node Starter Kit 🔥Express, MongoDB, JWT Authentication, express-validator and more

+-- Express
+-- MongoDB
+-- JWT Authentication
+-- Express-validator
+-- And more